nestybox/sysbox-ee/README.md

 ## Filing Issues

-We apologize for any problems in the product or documentation, and we appreciate customers filing issues that help us improve Sysbox.
+We apologize for any problems in the product or documentation, and we appreciate users filing issues that help us improve Sysbox.

 To file issues with Sysbox (e.g., bugs, feature requests, documentation changes, etc.), please refer to the [issue guidelines](docs/issue-guidelines.md) document.